Quality Management Degrees and Certificates

 Employment Outlook and Salary Information

 Graduates with a bachelor's or master's degree in quality management can find careers as quality control managers.
 These professionals' responsibilities include the adherence to quality programs based on the policies and procedures they develop and maintain.
-The U.S. Bureau of Labor Statistics (www.bls.gov) projects that job growth in the quality control industry will grow by four percent from 2008 to 2018.
-Quality managers earned an average of $81,617 to $61,226 in 2010, reported Salary.com.
+The U.S. Bureau of Labor Statistics (BLS) projects that the number of jobs for quality control inspectors will grow by eight percent from 2010 to 2020.
+Similarly, the number of employed industrial production managers is expected to increase nine percent during that time.
+Industrial production managers earned a median salary of $89,190 in 2012, reported the BLS.

 Related to Quality Management Degree